Professor Naomi Winstone PFHEA NTF

 Naomi is an Academic Consultant for the Higher Education Academy, and through this role has published the Developing Engagement with Feedback Toolkit, an evidence-based set of resources to support students in becoming more proficient in implementing the feedback that they receive (tinyurl.com/HEA-deft).
 She also runs CPD events and workshops at Universities, Schools and Colleges across the UK, to support educators and students to enhance the impact of assessment and feedback on learning and development.
-Naomi is a Senior Fellow of the Higher Education Academy, and a National Teaching Fellow.
+Naomi is a Principal Fellow of the Higher Education Academy, and a National Teaching Fellow.

 Postgraduate research supervision